-Why this happen?
+Why does this happen?

-Fix with photoshop "Remove White|Black Matte”.
-It works perfectly well fixing the mixed RGB channel.
+With photoshop, fix “Remove White|Black Matte”.
+It works perfectly well fixing the mixed RGB channels.

 Go to Layer > Matting > Remove White|Black Matte

 Done!
-But I’m not happy yet.
+But I’m not fully happy yet.
 I need to fix a whole animation sequence of many PNG images.

 Ok.
 Create a new Photoshop action that applies “Remove White|Black Matte”.
 Go to Files > Scripts > Image processor and apply your new action to a whole folder of *.PNG images!

-(NOTE: At the moment of writing this post the old links for the scrips are broken.
+(NOTE: At the moment of writing this post, the old links for the scrips are broken.
 So I going to share my copy of the script here.
-Copy and replace the old one here: C:\Program Files\Adobe\Adobe Photoshop CS4 (64 Bit)\Presets\Scripts )
+Copy and replace the old one here: C:Program FilesAdobeAdobe Photoshop CS4 (64 Bit)PresetsScripts )

-Well, I was happy for a while, but now I needed more speed, because Photoshop is too slow doing this, and you have wait for it to process all images to use Photoshop again.
+Well, I was happy for a while, but now I needed more speed, because Photoshop is too slow doing this, and you have to wait for it to process all images to use Photoshop again.

 dpxtool fixalpha *.png black